Barbara Robison: Later events

 Later in 1970, Robison was involved in multiple soundtracks for movies.
 Her most prominent work came with her providing backing vocals and main vocal parts, with Lynn Carey of Mama Lion, on six tracks for the soundtrack of the musical melodrama Beyond the Valley of the Dolls.
 She was included on "Find It", "In The Long Run", "Sweet Talkin' Candyman", "Come with the Gentle People", and "Look Up at the Bottom".
 The song "Once I Had Love" was mentioned in the film but not heard.
 It is available on the LP and on a CD (see Discography).

 Additional work was completed by Robison along with Brackett and Merrill on the 1971 film Jud.
 It was the first time the ex-bandmates performed together since the band disbanded.
 While she was working on her soundtrack commitments, Robison joined the Los Angeles counterculture-inspired musical production, Hair.
 The musical was critically acclaimed and controversial for its profanity, nudity, and the depiction of the use of illegal drugs.
 She performed in lead roles for an 18-month stint.
-Robison continued to be involved in sessions of Hair even after she and Merrill began performing as a duo in local clubs.
+Robison continued to be involved in sessions of Hair even after she and Merrill had begun performing as a duo in local clubs.

 In September 1971, Robison along with Merrill and Brackett joined a covers band named Froggy.
-The group was based in Pasadena, California in a club called the Handlebar.
+The group was based in Pasadena, California, in a club called the Handlebar.
 Returning from jam sessions in early 1972, Robison was seriously injured in a car crash.
 She was unconscious for four days, but still returned in less than a month to perform with the band again.
-Robison moved to Glendora, California and formed a band called Rush and began touring in state and in Arizona in mid-1973.
+Robison moved to Glendora, California, and formed a band called Rush and began touring in state and in Arizona in mid-1973.
 This band included keyboardist Ivan Jean.
 After Rush dissolved, the two became a duo who toured in clubs across the country for years to come.

 Death

 On April 6, 1988, Robison was performing in Butte, Montana.
 During her concert, she fell ill and was transported to a hospital in Billings, Montana.
-Robison did not recover, and died sixteen days later on April 22 from toxic shock poisoning at the age of 42.
+Robison did not recover, and died sixteen days later on April 22, at the age of 42, from what was ascertained as bacterial infection causing a toxic shock.

 In 2014, Al Brackett self-released a compilation album entitled Barbara.
 The album is a tribute to Robison's career in the years 1966 to 1970 with and without the Peanut Butter Conspiracy.